0Kilz/Bluemap_MedievalFactions/README.md

 - **Visual Claims**: Shows MedievalFactions claims on BlueMap.
 - **Dynamic Colors**: Automatically generates consistent colors for factions based on their ID (if no specific color is configured).
 - **Customizable**: Configure transparency, line width, label format, and specific faction colors in `config.yml`.
-- **Standalone**: Does not require RIVCore or other massive libraries.

 ## Dependencies & Compilation